MilesMcBain/friendlyeval/README.md

 #  Evaluation error: non-numeric argument to binary operator.
 ```
 Those were our only options under normal evaluation rules!
 There are two ways to make `double_col` work:
-1. Instruct `dplyr` to evaluate the literal **input** provided by your caller for the `arg` argument as a **column name**.
+1. Instruct `dplyr` to treat the literal **input** provided by your caller for the `arg` argument as a **column name**.
 So `double_col(mtcars, cyl)` would work.
-2. Instruct `dplyr` to evaluate the **string** value bound to `arg` - "cyl" - as a **column name**, rather than treat it as a normal character vector.
+2. Instruct `dplyr` to treat the **string** value bound to `arg` - "cyl" - as a **column name**, rather than treat it as a normal character vector.
 So `double_col(mtcars, arg = "cyl")` would work.

-`friendlyeval` provides a set of functions and operators for issuing `dplyr` these kind of instructions about how to evaluate function arguments.
+`friendlyeval` provides a set of functions and operators for issuing `dplyr`
+these kind of instructions about how to treat function arguments.

 ## Functions

-When passing arguments from your functions to `dplyr` functions, there are four types of things arguments can be evaluated as:
+When passing arguments from your functions to `dplyr` functions, there are four
+types of things arguments can be treated as:
 * column names e.g. in `select(mtcars, mpg)`, `mpg` is a column name.
 * expressions e.g. in `filter(mtcars, cyl <= 6)`, `cyl <= 6` is an expression.
 * lists of column names e.g. in `select(mtcars, mpg, cyl)`, `mpg, cyl` is list of column names
 * lists of expressions. e.g. `filter(mtcars, hp >= mean(hp), wt > 3)`, `hp >= mean(hp), wt > 3` is a list of expressions.

-These 8 functions address instructing `dplyr` to resolve these 4 outputs using either the literal input typed for your function's arguments by the caller, or the string value of the argument:
+These 8 functions address instructing `dplyr` to resolve these 4 outputs using
+either the literal input typed for your function's arguments by the caller, or
+the string values of the arguments:

  function | usage
  --- | ---